dmitrii-marin/adm-seg/README.md

 cd deeplab/exper
 DEV_ID=0 bash -x ./run_pascal_scribble.sh
 ```
 The model will be saved in ```pascal_scribble/model/deeplab_largeFOV/train_iter_9000.caffemodel```.
-The accuracy  should be approximately 55.8%.
+The mIoU should be approximately 55.8%.

 Then, add regularization to the loss and train/test the model using ADM:
 ```bash
 TRAIN_CONFIG=GRID-ADM MODEL=pascal_scribble/model/deeplab_largeFOV/train_iter_9000.caffemodel DEV_ID=0 ./run_pascal_scribble.sh
 ```
-This should give accuracy of approximately 61.7%
+This should give mIoU of approximately 61.7%